RoySegall/gizra.com/app/_posts/2016-09-25-elm-inbox-simulation.md

 Of course, I needed to add a few tweaks to the layout, and add sample emails that were more realistic, and some logic that made sense.
 To do that I had to get into Elm and figure out how it works - in particular how to make it present the HTML syntax I needed.
 It turns out that was pretty logical and straightforward.
 I've barely scratched the surface, but I'm pretty pleased to have my first few commits on an Elm project.

+##What We Didn't Do
+In this case, we ignored all other features, even how to permanently store the data -- just a simple single page application that shows a realistic inbox with a few features.
+Ultimately, any LMS is a content management system, and in CMS tasks our framework of choice is Drupal.
+If we wanted to demonstrate backend capability, Drupal could help us with the same MVP mindset.
+Just put a few modules together, create the nodes, expose them with RESTful, and you get to a shared `model` between the frontend and the backend.

+But that's more than we wanted to do here.
+I never even got my admin screen - there wasn't enough time, and there's other stuff to do.

 ##The Result
 You can look at the [Github repository](https://github.com/Gizra/inbox-simulation) and try out the [sample application](http://inbox-simulation.gizra.com/), but the final product is a simple response to a complex need.
 We got there by breaking down problem into small surmountable tasks - a method we call [The Gizra Way](http://www.gizra.com/#gizra-way).
-In this case, we ignored all other features, even how to permanently store the data -- just a simple single page application that shows a realistic inbox with a few features.
-I never git my admin screen - there wasn't enough time, and there's other stuff to do.

 We are, of course, helped enormously by a robust set of web frameworks that are helping us do web tasks, faster, with greater flexibility, and with a preciseness like never before.